datalust/seq-input-syslog/README.md

 ```
 In this case the `syslog-address` option needs to resolve to the running `seq-input-syslog` container.

-**Important note:** providing the `--log-opt syslog-format=rfc5424` enables the stricter and more informative RFC 5424 Syslog format.
+**Important note:** providing the `--log-opt syslog-format=rfc5424` enables the stricter and more informative RFC 5424 syslog format.
 Leaving this unset may default to the earlier RFC 3164 format.